ceregousa/slate/source/includes/_memory bank.md

-presentations_count | integer | number of times the item has been displayed to a user total_study_time_millis | integer | total time the item has been studied (in millis) last_study_time | datetime | the last time the item was studied see_next_at | datetime | the soonest the user is able to see the item again review_interval | integer | the interval in milliseconds required for the items to reach target retention current_retention | integer | the probability that the item will be recalled easiness_modifier | float | difficulty factor of this set for this user
+presentations_count | integer | number of times the item has been displayed to a user total_study_time_millis | integer | total time the item has been studied (in millis) last_study_time | datetime | the last time the item was studied see_next_at | datetime | the optimum time for the user to review the item review_interval | integer | the interval in milliseconds required for the items to reach target retention current_retention | integer | the probability that the item will be recalled easiness_modifier | float | difficulty factor of this set for this user